 - Bring it to a boil and simmer for 3-4 minutes or until the brew becomes aromatic

 - Take off the flame and pour it into a mug

 - Stir in honey and serve warm

 With all these health benefits, basil is indeed a miracle herb.
 Make sure to make it an integral part of your diet.
-Whether you have gut issues or skin, whether you want to get rid of cold and cough or flu, basil leaves always come in handy.
+Whether you have gut issues or skin, whether you want to get rid of a cold and cough or flu, basil leaves always come in handy.
 However, get in touch with a healthcare provider before you consume basil daily.

 Frequently Asked Questions (FAQs)

 A. Although holy basil is an excellent herb, avoid consuming holy basil if 1) Your blood sugar level is low.
 2) You are trying to conceive.
 3) You are taking blood-thinning (anticoagulant) medications.

 A. As per the WHO (World Health Organization), if you are on painkillers like acetaminophen, you are at a higher risk of liver damage if you have holy basil (tulsi) regularly.
 So, get in touch with your doctor before adding it to your diet.

 Q. Does holy basil have mercury in it?